FTChinese/NEXT/README.md

 4. Embrace HTML 5 in our advertisements to delivery high-quality ad display and maximize ad performance.
 5. Promote our own growth and monetizing efforts.

+## Time Table
+* December 15th, 2015: infractures and development environment for next.ftchinese.com set up.
+* February 1st, 2015: story page complete.
+* March 1st, 2016: home page and stream pages complete.
+* April 1st, 2016: next.ftchinese.com has all pages and features that are on the current www.ftchinese.com.
+* May 1st 2016: next.ftchinese.com pushed to www.ftchinese.com.
+* June 1st 2016: Emergency plan ready in case FTC news site and apps are blocked.
+* July 1st 2016: MyFT on FTC.
+* September 1st, 2016: Corporate subscription function completed.
+Users can pay to 1) access premium content; 2) unlock features (for example, hide all ads or send to my kindle).
+* November 1st, 2016: FTC site converted to NodeJS, which supports much larger audience with less resources.

 ## Design
 1. Content Design: Site Navigation, Channel Setup, Home Page Layout and Sections
 2. Visual Design: Layout, Color, Icon, Font, Styles, Components